Notre Dame Fighting Irish women's basketball: Early growth and program foundations (1977–1996)

-The Notre Dame women’s basketball program commenced as a varsity sport in the 1977–78 season, gradually fostering a competitive identity while navigating through early conferences such as the North Star and Midwestern Collegiate Conference.
-Achievements during this period were modest yet noteworthy: Trena Keys earned consecutive North Star Conference Player of the Year honors in 1985 and 1986, and Karen Robinson followed with MCC Player of the Year recognition in 1990–91—reflecting the program’s progress in establishing national relevance.
+The Notre Dame women's basketball program commenced as a varsity sport in the 1977–78 season, gradually fostering a competitive identity while navigating through early conferences such as the North Star and Midwestern Collegiate Conference.
+Achievements during this period were modest yet noteworthy: Trena Keys earned consecutive North Star Conference Player of the Year honors in 1985 and 1986, and Karen Robinson followed with MCC Player of the Year recognition in 1990–91—reflecting the program's progress in establishing national relevance.
 In 1987–88, Notre Dame hired former Lehigh women's basketball coach Muffet McGraw as the programs new head coach.
 She had an immediate impact on the program and began building a national basketball powerhouse.
 During McGraw's tenure, the Irish won two national championships, appeared in 9 Final Fours, and captured multiple conference titles.
-She was a 4-time AP Coach of the Year (2001, 2013, 2014, 2018), 3-time Naismith Coach of the Year (2001, 2013, 2014), 3-time USBWA Coach of the Year (2001, 2013, 2014), and 3-time WBCA Coach of the Year, making her one of the most decorated coaches in women's basketball history.
+She was a 4-time AP Coach of the Year (2001, 2013, 2014, 2018), 3-time Naismith Coach of the Year(2001, 2013, 2014), 3-time USBWA Coach of the Year (2001, 2013, 2014), and 3-time WBCA Coach of the Year, making her one of the most decorated coaches in women's basketball history.

 Notre Dame's first milestone came in 1992, when the program earned its first NCAA Tournament appearance (lost in the first round), signaling that its developmental trajectory was reaching a broader stage.

 First national strike: Final Four and 2001 championship (1996–2001)

-Notre Dame’s pivotal breakthrough arrived in 1997, as the Fighting Irish reached the program’s first Final Four, laying the groundwork for elite status.
+Notre Dame's pivotal breakthrough arrived in 1997, as the Fighting Irish reached the program's first Final Four, laying the groundwork for elite status.
 They lost to eventual champion Tennessee that year in the National Semifinals, 80–66.

-Four seasons later, their culmination came in 2001.
-In a storied NCAA title game, Notre Dame erased a 12-point halftime deficit to defeat Purdue 68–66, as All‑American center Ruth Riley nailed crucial free throws with less than six seconds remaining.
-A commanding 90–75 semifinal win over Connecticut had set the stage for celebration.
-This championship—a defining moment dubbed "Muffet and Her Miracles" in program lore—firmly placed Notre Dame among the sport’s upper echelon.
+Four seasons later, in 2001, in an NCAA title game, Notre Dame erased a 12-point halftime deficit to defeat Purdue 68–66.
+All‑American center Ruth Riley hit crucial free throws with less than six seconds remaining.
+A 90–75 semifinal win over Connecticut had set the stage for this victory.
+This championship—a defining moment dubbed "Muffet and Her Miracles" —placed Notre Dame in the sport's upper echelon.